cyber-dojo/commander/README.md

   ```

 # overriding the default .env files
-There are default .env files for three of the core-services:
+There are default .env files for two of the core-services:
 - nginx.env
-- grafana.env
 - web.env

 You can override these .env files as follows: